Cottage extension in Provence

 The walls were set up in masonry using local stone.
 Their inertia makes it possible to limit energy consumption by ensuring both summer comfort and winter comfort.
 The openings have been designed to frame the views towards the hills while limiting solar gains as much as possible.

-Just as for the original shed, the roof structure, dressed in canal tiles, was made using solid trunks.
+As for the original cottage, the roof structure, dressed in canal tiles, was made using solid trunks.

 - Drôme, France